BirchKwok/lynsedb/README.md

 ⚡ **Fast, memory-efficient, easily scales to millions of vectors.**

-⚡ **Supports cosine similarity and L2 distance, uses FLAT for exhaustive search or IVF-FLAT for inverted indexing.**

 ⚡ **Friendly caching technology stores recently queried vectors for accelerated access.**

 ⚡ **Based on a generic Python software stack, platform-independent, highly versatile.**

 *MinVectorDB* is a vector database implemented purely in Python, designed to be lightweight, server-optional, and easy to deploy locally or remotely.
 It offers straightforward and clear Python APIs, aiming to lower the entry barrier for using vector databases.
-In response to user needs and to enhance its practicality, we are planning to introduce new features, including but not limited to:

-- **Optimizing Global Search Performance**: We are focusing on algorithm and data structure enhancements to speed up searches across the database, enabling faster retrieval of vector data.
-- **Enhancing Cluster Search with Inverted Indexes**: Utilizing inverted index technology, we aim to refine the cluster search process for better search efficiency and precision.
-- **Refining Clustering Algorithms**: By improving our clustering algorithms, we intend to offer more precise and efficient data clustering to support complex queries.
-- **Facilitating Vector Modifications and Deletions**: We will introduce features to modify and delete vectors, allowing for more flexible data management.

 MinVectorDB focuses on achieving 100% recall, prioritizing recall accuracy over high-speed search performance.
 This approach ensures that users can reliably retrieve all relevant vector data, making MinVectorDB particularly suitable for applications that require responses within hundreds of milliseconds.